cppp-project/cppp-reiconv/docs/cpp-api.md

 #### Throws

-std::system_error if the conversion failed.
+- `std::system_error` If the conversion failed.
 Use it because it's has errno set.

 #### Example